3D printing is a manufacturing process that constructs a three-dimensional object from a digital three-dimensional model.

 Stereolithography (SLA):

-SLA uses a liquid resin and solidifies it when exposed to a specific wavelength of light, creating precise and high-resolution objects.
-SLA produces custom-made energy storage systems, solar panels, and intricate electrical components for better energy utilization.
+SLA uses a liquid resin and solidifies it upon exposure to a specific wavelength of light, creating precise, high-resolution objects.

-There are several advantages of 3D printing, of which it has been in the leading demand.
-Some basic benefits are explained below:-
+So, there are several advantages of 3D printing, and it has been in high demand.
+Some basic benefits are explained below:

 Cost Reduction: